 Before children reach primary school age, they could go to daycare or preschool, or a combination of the two.
 Daycare is meant for children from about 10 weeks up to 4 years old.
 Most daycares only offer full-day contracts for 1 to 5 fixed days per week.
 In most cities, preschool (voorschool) starts at age 2, and is offered for an average of 15 hours per week, spread out over three days.

-Usually preschool is more structured than daycare and they prepare the preschool children for primary school in a playful way, according to a designated programme.
+Usually preschool is more structured than daycare and they prepare the preschool children for primary school in a playful way, according to a designated program.
 The focus is on Dutch language acquisition, social skills, and motor skills.
 Most preschools are connected to a primary school, but run by a different organization.
 In most cases, your child won’t get automatic access to the connected primary school.